-Anna-Leigh Stone, Ph.D., is an assistant professor of finance and the Hackney Family Research Fellow in Samford's Brock School of Business.
+Anna-Leigh Stone, Ph.D., is an associate professor of finance and the Hackney Family Research Fellow in Samford's Brock School of Business.
 She teaches Financial Management (FINC 321), Intermediary Financial Management (FINC 429) and Financial Institutions (FINC 428).

 Stone's research interests include corporate finance and banking, particularly in the areas of corporate cash holdings and banking regulations.

 She has presented her work at the annual meetings of regional and national organizations, including the Financial Management Association, the Southern Finance Association, the Midwest Finance Association and the Eastern Finance Association.

 Stone is a member of the honor fraternity Beta Gamma Sigma.